ksuryakrishna/Socket-Programming/README.md

 	6. serverP.cpp
 		- Receives the graph and scores from central
 		- Based on the data received, creates a map based on index as key and the names and scores as values
+			- to look it up while sending the results to central as path names
 		- Creates weighted graph based on the matching gap between each node using the formula Matching Gap between (S1, S2) = |S1-S2| / (S1 + S2)
 		- Uses Dijkstra's algorithm to find the minimum spanning tree (MPT) for a given source node